 A Strong Advocate

-There is no stronger advocate than Joele.
-She works tirelessly to ensure her clients’ stories are resonating with the right audiences.
-She does so by leveraging her deep relationships with the print and broadcast business press, and analyst and arbitrageur communities.
+Joele works fearlessly and tirelessly to ensure her clients’ stories are resonating with the right audiences, leveraging her deep relationships with the print, broadcast, and online business media as well as the analyst and arbitrageur communities.

-Earlier in her career Joele served as Vice Chairman of Abernathy MacGregor Frank, where she led the firm’s mergers and acquisitions and crisis communications practices, and as a Managing Director at Ogilvy Adams & Rinehart, a corporate and financial public relations firm.
-Joele spent seven years in AT&T’s treasury department and worked closely with the investment community during the divestiture of the Bell System.
+Earlier in her career, Joele served as Vice Chairman of Abernathy MacGregor Frank, where she led the firm’s M&A and crisis communications practices, and as a Managing Director at Ogilvy Adams & Rinehart, a corporate and financial public relations firm.
+Before that, Joele worked closely with the investment community as part of AT&T’s treasury department, including during the breakup of the Bell System.
 She began her corporate career as a senior financial analyst at Allied Chemical.
-Before that, Joele specialized in DNA replication as a research biochemist at the State University of New York at Stony Brook.
+Joele previously specialized in DNA replication as a research biochemist at the State University of New York at Stony Brook.